proguserr/feature-flags-service/README.md

 ---

-## 8) Debugging Story — The Case of the Disappearing Cache
+## 8) A Debugging Situation — The Disappearing Cache

 During a ramp test, p95/p99 spiked for ~20 seconds immediately after flag updates.
 Redis metrics were flat, but DB reads tripled.
 Traces showed two cache keys in circulation: `feature:Key` and `feature:key`.
 A lowercase normalization was added in one code path but not the other.